Organization of Petroleum Exporting Countries (OPEC)

 Diesel is making its way back into the U.S., but it is slow going.
 Allen Schaeffer, Executive Director, Diesel Technology Forum, admit’s, “it is up to the American public if diesel is to make a comeback in the U.S. In 2003 there were 40,000 diesel vehicles sold in the U.S., 23,426 of them were Volkswagens.

 The global picture is noteworthy.
-The European Automobile Manufacturers Association reported that in 1993 diesels made up 15 percent of the European market.
+The European Automobile Manufacturers Association reported that in 1993 types of diesel made up 15 percent of the European market.
 Ten years later diesel is 42 percent of the European market.
 According to John Cogan, EIA analyst, gas has gone down 10 percent in Western Europe for about the same period, while distillates (1), which includes diesel, has gone up 10 percent.

 Fuel cell technology is seen by the oil industry as a means to both energy efficiency and environmental improvement.
 Fuel cell cars will emit very few pollutants because the cells themselves produce only water and heat.
 They are supposed to get twice the fuel economy of today’s internal combustion engines.
 At the Paris Auto Show last year, General Motors displayed a prototype that ran on hydrogen-powered fuel cells.
 Shell Hydrogen and General Motors have a hydrogen fuel cell test going on right now in the Washington D.C. area.
 And AC Transit in Alameda County, California and several other transit authorities are testing hydrogen fuel cells in buses on regular transit lines.

-George Smalley, Director of Communications, Shell Oil, Hydrogen cannot say how long it will be before hydrogen makes it’s debut.
-“We have storage and dispensing unit’s in ReykjavÃk Iceland, Amsterdam, Japan, and Luxembourg.
-We are years and billions of dollars away from an infrastructure.
+George Smalley, Director of Communications, Shell Oil, Hydrogen cannot say how long it will be before hydrogen makes its debut.
+“We have storage and dispensing units in ReykjavÃk Iceland, Amsterdam, Japan, and Luxembourg.
+We are years and billions of dollars away from infrastructure.
 There are challenges and hurdles with each technology, including being able to amortize it profitably.”

 The government is matching funds up to $350,000,000 for research and development to Ford, General Motors, and Daimler-Chrysler under a program called Freedom Car.
 The “CAR” in FreedomCAR stands for Cooperative Automotive Research between the U.S. Department of Energy, the U.S. Council for Automotive Research, and the energy industry.
 According to Kimberly Hippler, General Motors, Freedom car is a matching program that creates a public-private partnership to develop technologies in the hydrogen-powered world.
 The goal is;